Plot Twist: Dynamic Weather Risks Rise as Tornadoes Shift East

 One such plot twist observed recently is a change in tornado behavior.
 Once primarily confined to the midwestern Tornado Alley, tornadoes have migrated east to Dixie Alley.
 In the first half of 2023, 57 percent of all U.S. tornado reports were in southern and Gulf states, versus 24 percent in the Midwest.

 Tornado season is now longer, more intense and more unpredictable than ever before, demanding a strategic rewriting of extreme weather expectations, preparedness and response.
-Critical event management technology is just one way risk, security and emergency response leaders can help their organizations, agencies and communities survive new twister behavior.
+Risk, security and emergency response leaders can help their organizations, agencies and communities survive new twister behavior by taking a proactive approach to risk management.

 From Tornado Alley to Dixie Alley